Crossroads MVP

 - First Step

-- You may draw a Thrown Weapon as part of an Attack Action.
+- May draw a Thrown Weapon as part of an Attack Action.

 - Second Step